vadzimk/daltiler/README.md

 ## Usage
-Follow interactive input / output.
+Follow interactive input/output instructions of the application.

 ## Input
 pdf file containing pages with tables from Daltile catalog